Is Barley (or Malt) Gluten Free?

-With the new US Food Labeling laws, if maltodextrin is made from wheat it must state that on the product label.
+With the new US Food Labeling laws, if maltodextrin is made from wheat it must state that on the product label – “wheat maltodextrin”.
 Maltodextrin made in the US and Canada is always made from potatoes or corn, however in other parts of the world it can still be made with barley or wheat.
 Having said that, because maltodextrin is such a highly processed ingredient, its protein is ultimately removed, rendering it gluten free.

 Reading Labels – Words to Watch Out For:

 Barley: Wikipedia, Lucash

 Thanks Angie, I have been a long time user of “Smuckers” (all of their products) and love it.
 The worst part of “love” for it is, the toast I spread it on (Arnold Whole Grain Oaknut Bread”.
 I will not use any other types of bread.
 It seems to be the safest.
 Is there any other breads out there as good as mine (taste and price)?

 I honestly don’t buy pre-made gluten free bread.
 I prefer the taste, texture (and price!) of my baking my own.
 It used to be a hassle to bake bread, but once I bought a bread machine (with a gluten free button-that is a must) its never been easier.
 Maybe someone else out there has some suggestions of their favorite loaves?